All Episodes

 That consensus went by the wayside.

-Uh coffee was gonna do this smoking, oil, all these things.
+Smoking, oil, all these things.

-Now they're going out and saying most people, most people are married or else live together.
+Now they're going out and saying, most people, most people are married or else live together.

 And so there's strife.